darkfponta/apexam/cpp/REPORT.md

 > Graphical representation of one of the operations performed during the tests.

 As a further step, a custom comparison is implemented (`mycomparison` in **misc.h**).
-The implemented comparator is the inverse order relation that `std::less<K>` gives.
+The implemented comparator is the inverse order relation that `std::less<K>` gives (e.g. the hand written equivalent of `std::greater<K>`).

-The results printed by the program show the correct handling of the custom comparator.
+The results printed by the program show the correct handling of this custom comparator.

 ### Time complexity

 The file **timingmain.cc** pertains the performance testing of the `find` function.
 The code proceeds as follows:

-- trees of **2^8^** to **2^24^** nodes are generated
+- trees of **2<sup>8</sup>** to **2<sup>24</sup>** nodes are generated
 - for each size the tree is built from a randomly shuffled (`std::shuffle`) vector of type `size_t` containing all the numbers from **0** to **size-1**
-- then 100 key picked randomly in the range **0..size-1**
+- then 100 key are picked randomly in the range **0..size-1**
 - for each key the `find(key)` function is called and the elapsed time in nanoseconds for each call is recorded
 - the balance function is then called
-- the `find(key)` function is issued again for the same keys as before and times are recorded
+- the `find(key)` function is called again for the same keys as before and times are recorded again
-- together with the times, also the maximum depths and the average depths are written to file.
+- together with the times, also the maximum depths and the average depths are written to an output file.

 The time is measured using `std::chrono::high_resolution_clock:now()`.

-A run of the program produces the file **times.txt** which contains csv data that produces a table of this fashion:
+A run of the program produces the file **times.txt** which contains csv-formatted data that produces a table of this fashion:

 | exp  | prepost  | depth  | avgdepth  | val1  | val2 | ... | val100 |